Achen725/fluidParticleSim/README.md

 All instructions are listed in the program if you press h in either game or build mode.
 The 3d mode only has access to the arrow keys, which change the camera angle.
 In game mode:
-r Ð resets the board
+r - resets the board
-mouse Ð erases the items
+mouse - erases the items
 In build mode:
-r Ð resets the board
+r - resets the board
-f- activates force
+f - activates force
-p Ð pauses and unpauses
+p - pauses and unpauses
-s Ð switches materials
+s - switches materials
-mouse Ð lays items down
+mouse - lays items down
-m Ð enters stage building mode
+m - enters stage building mode
 If in stage building mode:
-e Ð erases blocks
+e - erases blocks
-spacebar Ð enters game mode
+spacebar - enters game mode